BRILA Wheel Coating

 Understanding the meaning of hydrophobia in wheel surface protection

-BRILA Wheel Coating ensures a “hydrophobic” effect, meaning it easily removes brake dust and has a high heat resistance.
-The hydrophobic effect is the observed tendency of non-polar substances to aggregate in aqueous solution and exclude water molecules.
+BRILA Wheel Coating ensures a “hydrophilic” effect, meaning it easily removes brake dust and has a high heat resistance.
+The hydrophilic effect is the observed tendency of non-polar substances to aggregate in aqueous solution and exclude water molecules.

-- Hydrophobic effect: Easy to remove brake dust
+- Hydrophilic effect: Easy to remove brake dust

 - High Heat Resistance: up to 1,300℃